 Materials needed:

-Combine the beauty of embroidery flowers with the elegance of butterflies.
+Combine the beauty of flower embroidery designs with the elegance of butterflies.
 Create a focal point with a butterfly in flight, surrounded by embroidered blooms.
 Experiment with different flower types and colors to make your composition truly unique.

 Materials needed: